LAMA TSULTRIM YESHE AND Hay River KTC UPCOMING EVENTS

 Held at the Menomonie Market Food Co-op

-Lama Yeshe will offer two different six week meditation class on Thursdays in Menomonie, WI.
-One class will be held in the afternoon an the other will run from 7-8 PM.
-The class will be held at the Menomonie Market Food Co-op located at 814 Main St. E. Click below for on-line sign-up.
+Lama Yeshe will lead two six week sessions in Menomonie on Thursdays beginning September 14th.
+One class will be held from 4 to 5 pm and the other will run from 7 to 8 pm.
+The classes will be held at the Menomonie Market Food Co-op located at 814 Main St. E. Click below for on-line sign-up.

 Tuesday Night Classes